rclone/rclone/docs/content/about.md

 Features

-  * MD5SUMs checked at all times for file integrity
+  * MD5/SHA1 hashes checked at all times for file integrity
   * Timestamps preserved on files
   * Partial syncs supported on a whole file basis
   * Copy mode to just copy new/changed files
-  * Sync mode to make a directory identical
+  * Sync (one way) mode to make a directory identical
-  * Check mode to check all MD5SUMs
+  * Check mode to check for file hash equality
-  * Can sync to and from network, eg two different Drive accounts
+  * Can sync to and from network, eg two different cloud accounts

 Links